7 Questions Every Squarespace Designer Should Ask Themselves

 Ask Yourself

-• What would it look like if I fully owned my expertise—and asked to be paid accordingly?
+• What would it look like to fully own my expertise and ask to be paid accordingly?

 Action Step